prezi/raleway-prezi/README.md

 Raleway Prezi
 =======

 The Raleway Prezi – our branded typeface, upgraded, extended and fitted to our requirements.
-For more information check README.md please.

-We use in Prezi Brand only three styles: Raleway Prezi Regular, Raleway Prezi SemiBold and Raleway Prezi Heavy.

 Folder structure:

-Working Glyphsapp files – In main directory
-Archive of the original font – *Raleway Original* folder New Raleway Prezi font family for PRINT – *OUT Print* New Raleway Prezi font family for WEB – *OUT Web*
+Source, working Glyphs files are in – Raleway Prezi Src (Glyphs) directory Archive of the original font in – *Raleway Original* folder

-PDF files for check – *OUT PDF*
 InDesign file for creating cross check PDF – *InDesign*

 Upgraded, extended and fitted – what that means?
-– changed name from Raleway to Raleway Prezi (with style names) – changed a to alternate a / stylistic set 01 / ss01
+– changed diacritical marks and punctuation  (we mAKE THEM BIGGER,MORE READABLE) – changed name from Raleway to Raleway Prezi (with style names) – changed a to alternate a / stylistic set 01 / ss01
 – changed w to alternate w / stylistic set 02 / ss02
 – changed default numbers style from old numerals to default set / .onum

-Extended wit Cyrillic characters:
-– Heavy: in progress
-– SemiBold: notyet
-– Regular: not yet

-—
+—---

 Original Font Source
 http://www.impallari.com/projects/overview/matt-mcinerneys-raleway-family